 In the centuries following the mid-16th-century resurgence of Buddhism (see p.
-3 of Religion and Spirituality), monks established monastic schools to educate boys in Buddhist teachings Mongolian and Tibetan languages.
-Some sons of Mongolia's elite also studied subjects like medicine, philosophy, and art.
-Additionally, some local offices taught government administrative skills to boys.
-Nevertheless, most Mongolian received formal children no education.
+3 of Religion and Spirituality), monks established monastic schools to educate boys in Buddhist teachings Mongolian and and Tibetan Some languages. sons of elite Mongolia's also studied subjects like medicine, philosophy, and art.
+Additionally, some local offices aovernment taught administrative skills to bovs.
+Mongolian Nevertheless. most received children no formal education.

-Instead, they traveled across the steppe with their herder families, learning survival, animal husbandry, and other skills, values, and historical knowledge from their relatives
+Instead, they traveled across the steppe with their herder families, learning survival, animal husbandry, and other skills, values, and historical knowledge from their relatives.